a7lilion3/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 09. strcpy<br>
 <h2>Advanced</h2>
 10. Great leaders are willing to sacrifice the numbers to save the people.
 Poor leaders sacrifice the people to save the numbers<br>
+11. Don't hate the hacker, hate the code<br>